 As part of our risk inventory, risks as defined by MaRisk are regularly identified and categorised in terms of their materiality.
 MaRisk requires suitable indicators for the early identification of risks, which can be based on quantitative and/or qualitative risk characteristics depending on the type of risk.
 Information from other monitoring units (compliance, service provider management, information security, data protection, etc.) is included in the risk inventory to identify risks.
 The derivation of material risks in the course of the risk inventory is carried out using a standardised analysis process including comprehensible documentation.
 In the first step, a catalogue of possible main and sub-risk types is considered in terms of their relevance to the institution (relevant/not relevant).
-In the next step, a materiality classification is carried out using a scale already established at Berenberg for other risk assessments (OpRisk self-assessment, information security, business continuity management, service provider management).
+The next step involves analysing each relevant sub-risk type with regard to the impact of ESG aspects.
+This is followed by a materiality classification is carried out using a scale already established at Berenberg for other risk assessments (OpRisk self-assessment, information security, business continuity management, service provider management).
 This contains six defined gradations.
+The materiality assessment divides considerations into two categories: the impact on the net asset and income position, and the impact on the liquidity position.
 Where possible, quantitative key figures are compared with predefined financial thresholds.
 If this is not possible, a qualitative expert assessment is carried out.

 Our Credit Risk Management team uses an extensive limit system to monitor the counterparty default risk.
-The management of default risks at the overall portfolio level is supported by targeted analyses by Risk Controlling.
+The management of default risks at the overall portfolio level is supported by targeted analyses by Risk & Finance.
 Market price risks arise not only from short-term positions in the trading book but also from strategic positions in the liquidity reserve; they are closely monitored by Risk Controlling.
-Interest rate risks in the banking book represent a further addition to the risk profile.
+Interest rate risks and credit spread risks in the banking book represent a further addition to the risk profile.
 Using advanced methodologies, Risk Controlling also quantifies operational risk, the extent of which is limited by stringent processes, the appropriate training of our employees, and a comprehensive set of rules, including contingency plans.
 The Treasury unit is responsible for the management of liquidity risk, together with the Money Market unit.
-Risk Controlling is systematically integrated into the monitoring process and validates the results at regular intervals.
+Our Risk & Finance unit is systematically integrated into the monitoring process and validates the results at regular intervals.

 An overall calculation is performed on a monthly basis to track the profit and loss of the business units, in consideration of the risks taken.
 This also includes an analysis of volatile return components and possible changes in returns resulting from these components.
 Daily reports on the most important profit & loss components and scenario planning serve as an early warning system.
 In line with the strategy, targeted diversification is executed across business areas and markets.
 Risk Controlling provides management with reports that enable recipients to analyse the results and risks at various aggregation levels.

 The Bank's Internal Audit department regularly examines the organisational precautions for managing, monitoring and controlling the various categories of risk, based on defined standards.
-Risk Controlling and Credit Risk Management (non-market) regularly provide information to the Risk Monitoring Committee set up by the Bank's Advisory Board, which holds three scheduled meetings each year.
+Risk & Finance and Credit Risk Management (non-market) regularly provide information to the Risk Monitoring Committee set up by the Bank's Advisory Board, which holds three scheduled meetings each year.
 It also meets ad hoc as required.